MarketSquare/robotframework-tidy/docs/source/transformers/ReplaceRunKeywordIf.rst

             Keyword2
         END

-Run Keyword If that assign values but does not provide default branch will receive ELSE branch with Set Variable:
+Run Keyword If that assigns values but does not provide default branch will receive ELSE branch with Set Variable:

 .. tabs::